 What is a Fair Launch in Cryptocurrency

 A fair launch is a token distribution model where a new cryptocurrency is launched without any pre-mine or early allocation to insiders.
-This guide explains how it works and why it embodies the crypto ethos of decentralization.
+This guide.

 In the world of Web3, the way a new cryptocurrency is initially distributed is one of the most important factors in determining its long-term health and its alignment with the core ethos of decentralization.
 A fair launch is a token distribution model where a new cryptocurrency is launched with no pre-mine, no venture capital allocation, and no early access for insiders.